The Univeristy of Sydney In-Country Chinese Language Programs

 Pay the registration fee online

 Students can pay the registration fee online.
-Payment for the program at Peking University (30 June- 25 July 2014) is now open.
-In 2014 the registration fee is $200.
+In 2016 the registration fee for each program is $200.
 Please note all the registration fees are non-refundable or transferable.
-Students are advised to check their eligibility before payment.
-The deadline is 14 April 2014.
+Students are advised to check their eligibility and the deadline before payment.
 To pay, please click the link below.

 Program surveys and pre-departure workshop